DrSapling/LED-Glasses-Matrix-26x7-SL-GlassesLed26x7/README.md

 - BTN was originally used for button

 The board includes 5 pins for flashing firmware to the original HC899S003A chip.
-If you manage to reverse-engineer it, let me know, and I'll link your work!

 (If you manage to do it I can link you)